Associate Professor in Accounting

 Hal White is an Associate Professor of Accounting at the Smeal College of Business.
 Before joining Smeal, Hal spent six years as an Assistant Professor of Accounting (three years as Ernst & Young Fellow) at the Ross School of Business at the University of Michigan, where he taught in the BBA, MBA, and PhD programs, and was nominated for the 2013-14 Teaching Excellence Award for Full-Time MBA Program.
 Hal earned his PhD in Accounting from Smeal in 2007.
 As a PhD student, he taught introductory and intermediate accounting courses, where he won the Dillwyn P. Paiste, III Award for Excellence in Teaching in 2006 and was nominated for the Ossian R. MacKenzie Doctoral Teaching Award in 2004.
 Prior to his academic career, Hal worked in public accounting as an auditor, first with Deloitte & Touche LLP, then with Pearce, Beville, Leesburg and Moore LLP.
 Hal is a Certified Public Accountant (inactive).

 Hal's research focuses broadly on corporate disclosure (including financial reporting quality, disclosure externalities, and disclosure regulation) with a focus on corporate finance.
-He also examines the impact of recent innovations in information technology on firm communications.
-Hal's work has been published in several leading academic journals, such as Journal of Accounting Research, Journal of Accounting and Economics, Review of Accounting Studies, The Accounting Review and Journal of Financial Economics, and has been featured in major news outlets, such as the Wall Street Journal, Bloomberg, and the Financial Times.
+He also examines the impact of emerging information technologies, such as Twitter and XBRL, on firm communications.
+Hal's work has been published in several top-tier academic journals, such as Journal of Accounting Research, Journal of Accounting and Economics, Review of Accounting Studies, The Accounting Review and Journal of Financial Economics, and has been featured in major news outlets, such as the Wall Street Journal, Bloomberg, and the Financial Times.
+Hal has also been invited to present his research at some of the most elite universities in the world, such as Harvard, Stanford, MIT, Chicago, Duke, London Business School, and the Wharton School (UPenn).
 Hal serves on the Editorial Board of The Accounting Review and as an ad hoc referee for Journal of Accounting Research, Journal of Accounting and Economics, Management Science and Review of Accounting Studies, among others.

 Corporate disclosure, financial accounting